antoyang/NAS-Benchmark/README.md

 This repository includes the code used to evaluate NAS methods on 5 different datasets, as well as the code used to augment architectures with different protocols, as mentioned in our ICLR2020 paper (https://arxiv.org/abs/1912.12522).
 Scripts exemples are provided in each folder.

+## Plots
+All code used to generate the plots of the paper can be found in the "Plots" folder.

+## 214 Randomly sampled architectures
+You can find the training logs in Plots\data\modified_search_space\214_random_architectures.npy

 ## Data

 In the data folder, you will find the data splits for Sport-8, MIT-67 and Flowers-102 in .csv files.